ozanerdem/ozanerdem.github.io/_posts/2019-06-18-introduction-to-integer-programming.markdown

 consider giving these solvers a try.

 Of course, this line of reasoning can break if we consider the following:
-* When we are converting problems to each other, we can introduce "inefficiencies".
+* When we convert problems to each other, we can introduce "inefficiencies".
 For instance, as we saw above, there is a very direct mapping from the Boolean satisfiability problem instances to integer programming instances.
 However, even though the converse is possible, it is